pyControl/docs/docs/user-guide/hardware.md

 | Power driver (POW) B         | 7                    |
 | Special function             | 5                    |

 The digital input/output (DIO) lines connect directly to pins on the Micropython microcontroller.
 The microcontroller uses 3.3V logic so when these pins are used as outputs they switch from 0 to 3.3V in the off and on states respectively.
-The DIO lines are 5V tolerant and can recieve 5V logic signals as inputs.
+The DIO lines are 5V tolerant and can receive 5V logic signals as inputs.
 Some DIO lines have additional functionality such as analog to digital conversion (ADC) or serial communication (I2C or UART).
 If you need a digital output with a higher voltage, this can be achieved by using one of the power driver lines with a pull-up resistor (see below).

 The power driver lines are for controlling loads that need higher currents or voltages than can be provided directly from a microcontroller pin.
 These lines are connected to low side driver ICs ([datasheet](https://toshiba.semicon-storage.com/info/docget.jsp?did=29893)) on the breakout board, which are in turn controlled by pins on the microcontroller.
 Low side drivers connect the negative side of the load to ground when turned on: